ffornari90/ngx_http_voms_module/t/certs/README.md

  * 3.pem: long-lived proxy with valid VOMS attributes;
  * 4.pem: long-lived proxy with VOMS generic attributes containing reserved characters;
  * 5.pem: long-lived proxy with valid VOMS attributes, `*.lsc` file missing in `vomsdir`.
+ * 6.pem: long-lived proxy with valid VOMS attributes, with an old format for fqans.

 To obtain such certificates the following command is used: